KeyboardKit/KeyboardKit/README.md

 ## Actions

-KeyboardKit comes with a set of actions that can be applied to your keyboard buttons, like `character` input, `backspace`, `newline`, `space` etc.
+KeyboardKit comes with a set of actions that can be applied to keyboard buttons, like `character` and `emoji` inputs, `backspace`, `newline`, `space`, `image` etc.

-Check out [this action guide][Actions] for more information about available actions and how to use them.
+Check out [this guide][Actions] for more information about available actions and how to use them.

 ## Keyboard Types

-`KeyboardKit` comes with the following built-in keyboard types:

-* `alphabetic(uppercased/lowercased/capsLocked)`
-* `numeric`
-* `symbolic`
-* `email`
-* `emojis`
-* `images`
-* `custom(name)`

-You can bind these types to keyboard buttons with the `keyboardType` action to let the user switch between different keyboard types.

-However, since they have no universal meaning but rather refer to a kind of keyboard, you have to implement the corresponding keyboards yourself.
+KeyboardKit comes with a set of keyboard types, like `alphabetic`, `numeric`, `symbolic`, `emoji` etc.

+Check out [this guide][Keyboard-Types] for more information about available keyboard types and how to use them.

 ## UIKit